 - Any significant change in emotions or physical state

-- Emotional signs include anger, confusion, embarrassment, helplessness, anxiety and even depression in relationship to the organization
+- Emotional signs include anger, confusion, embarrassment, helplessness, anxiety, and even depression in relation to the organization

 - They are secretive about the organization and what is required of them

 - A decrease in motivation and self-esteem